Welcome to the world of affiliate marketing, where you have the task of choosing the best domain for your affiliate marketing business.

 On the other hand it could be just marketers following each other.
 Or they could be setting you up to blend in with the masses.

-The truth we will never know until, its tested by ourselves.
+The truth is that we will never know until, we test it ourselves.

 Either way, let’s see what the “BIG G” has to say about this.

 Then let’s see what Bruce Clays has to say with his expertise.